Park-SeungWoo/kakao-ai-study/README.md

 [ima src](https://journal.code4lib.org/articles/15660)
 <hr/>

-## What if Feature, Dimension, Attribute, Column in ML / DL.
+## What is Feature, Dimension, Attribute, Column in ML / DL.

 - Feature : The independent variable that is a reference column.
 Feature always means the X data.
 - Attribute, Dimension, column : It means X or Y datas.
 And the Y data means dependent variable that is determined by X data.